rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 For these things I weep; my eyes flow with tears; for a comforter is far from me, one to revive my spirit; my children are desolate, for the enemy has prevailed. ^0116

-Zion stretches out her hands, but there is none to comfort her; the Lord has commanded against Jacob that his neighbors should be his foes; Jerusalem has become a filthy thing among them. ^0117
+Zion stretches out her hands, but there is none to comfort her; the LORD has commanded against Jacob that his neighbors should be his foes; Jerusalem has become a filthy thing among them. ^0117

-The Lord is in the right, for I have rebelled against his word; but hear, all you peoples, and see my suffering; my young women and my young men have gone into captivity. ^0118
+The LORD is in the right, for I have rebelled against his word; but hear, all you peoples, and see my suffering; my young women and my young men have gone into captivity. ^0118

 I called to my lovers, but they deceived me; my priests and elders perished in the city, while they sought food to revive their strength. ^0119

-Look, O Lord, for I am in distress; my stomach churns; my heart is wrung within me, because I have been very rebellious.
+Look, O LORD, for I am in distress; my stomach churns; my heart is wrung within me, because I have been very rebellious.
 In the street the sword bereaves; in the house it is like death. ^0120

 They heard my groaning, yet there is no one to comfort me.
 All my enemies have heard of my trouble; they are glad that you have done it.
 You have brought the day you announced; now let them be as I am. ^0121

 Let all their evildoing come before you, and deal with them as you have dealt with me because of all my transgressions; for my groans are many, and my heart is faint. ^0122

 How the Lord in his anger has set the daughter of Zion under a cloud!
 He has cast down from heaven to earth the splendor of Israel; he has not remembered his footstool in the day of his anger. ^0201